Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

 In practice, we only ever observe biased tracers of the dark matter distribution.
 If the biased field is linearly proportional to the matter fluctuation field, $\delta_b = b\delta_{\rm DM}$, where $b$ is a constant, then $\xi_b(r) = b^2\xi_{\rm DM}(r)$.
 In this case, because $b$ does not depend on $r$, $\xi_b$ has the same shape as $\xi_{\rm DM}$.
 Hence, although the bias $b$ changes the amplitude of the correlation function, it does not change its shape.
 In terms of the polynomial based description of convolution, this simply means that one determines the combination $b^2 c_k$.
 Therefore, if we are ignoring the mode coupling piece when reconstructing, then we need make {\em no} change to Steps~1-3.

 If we assume $\xi_{\rm NL}^b = b^2\xi_{\rm NL}^{\rm DM}$ and that $\xi_{\rm NL}^{\rm DM}$ includes mode coupling (this is the most common assumption, e.g. \cite{sanchezDR12}) then we must replace $\bar\xi_{\rm NL}\to \bar\xi_{\rm NL}/b^2$ to account for the fact that the observed $\bar\xi_{\rm NL}$ already includes a factor of $b^2$.
-Since $b$ is not known apriori, we must treat it similarly to $\Sigma$, so reconstruction will depend on both $\Sigma$ and $b$.
-In practice, the importance of the mode coupling term is tracer dependent: e.g., Figs.~5 and~7 of \cite{bkPeaks} suggest that the mode coupling only matters for the most biased tracers.
+Since $b$ is not known \textit{a priori}, we must treat it similarly to $\Sigma$, so reconstruction will depend on both $\Sigma$ and $b$.
+In practice, the importance of the mode coupling term is tracer-dependent: e.g., Figs.~5 and~7 of \cite{bkPeaks} suggest that the mode coupling only matters for the most biased tracers.
 In addition, the smearing for biased tracers differs slightly from that for dark matter \cite{sd2001}; this is sometimes called `velocity bias' \cite{rsdPeaks,baoPeaks}.
-We return to this later as well.